Right of First Refusal in Utah Parenting Plans Dustin February 23, 2026

 When parents ask the court to include a right of first refusal clause, the judge is usually thinking about practical questions more than legal buzzwords.
 The guiding theme is still the child’s best interests.
 The clause has to support the child’s routine, reduce conflict, and be workable in real life.

 A clause that causes frequent schedule disruptions can harm stability.
-For example, if the trigger is too short, the child may be bounced between homes for small gaps that do not meaningfully improve parent bonding but do increase stress.
+If the trigger is too short, the child may be bounced between homes for small gaps that do not meaningfully improve parent bonding.

-Utah’s parenting plan objectives include minimizing a child’s exposure to harmful parental conflict.
-A good clause reduces the number of disputes, not increases them.
-That usually means narrower triggers, clearer rules, and fewer opportunities for one parent to accuse the other of “violations” over small issues.
+A good clause reduces disputes, not increases them.
+That usually means narrower triggers, clearer rules, and fewer opportunities for “gotcha” accusations.

-The video below discusses how right of first refusal provisions are commonly included in parenting plans, and how they apply in real life once the case is no longer in court and parents are managing weekly routines.
+This video discusses how right of first refusal provisions are commonly included in parenting plans and how they apply once parents are managing weekly routines.

-Right of first refusal disputes usually do not show up at the beginning of a case.
-They show up later, when parents claim the clause is being ignored or misused.
+Right of first refusal disputes usually show up later, after parents claim the clause is being ignored or misused.
 At that point, a judge is looking for patterns and proof, not one-off complaints.

-In Utah custody agreements, evidence that tends to matter includes written communication, consistency with the order, and the practical effects on the child.
-If the clause was used to disrupt school nights, cause repeated late exchanges, or keep the child in conflict, those impacts can become the focus.
+Evidence that tends to matter includes written communication, consistency with the order, and the practical effects on the child.
+If the clause is used to disrupt school nights, cause repeated late exchanges, or keep the child in conflict, those impacts can become the focus.

-What judges look for: Is the clause being used to increase stable parent-time, or is it being used as leverage to control the other parent?
+• Whether the clause increases stable parent-time or is being used as leverage to control the other parent.

 The Instagram reel below explains what a right of first refusal clause means in a custody order and how it operates.
-Pay attention to the idea that the clause should be predictable and easy to follow, not something that requires constant interpretation.
+The key idea is that the clause should be predictable and easy to follow, not something that requires constant interpretation.

 Practical Implications for Families and Co-Parenting

 Most parents who request a right of first refusal are not trying to create conflict.
 They want more time with their child, and they do not want the child in paid childcare when a parent is available.
-The challenge is that the clause can change how parents plan their week.
-It can also require more communication than some co-parenting relationships can handle.
+The challenge is that the clause can change how parents plan their week and can require more communication than some co-parenting relationships can handle.

 1